Globular Clusters Formed within Dark Halos I: present-day abundance, distribution and kinematics: The GC population

-Instead, adopting a higher threshold mass for tagging (magenta curve) helps accommodate the half number radius better with observations of the MW, but at the expense of explaining only $60\%$ of the current blue GC population formed via this mechanism (see Fig.~\ref{fig:gc_vs_mvir}).
-An earlier reionization time would have a similar effect (brown dot-dashed line) on the size, but again at the expense of having too few GCs around MW-like halos today.
+We note that we have ignored the process of tidal disruption of GCs, that may impact around half of the GCs as they orbit the main halo (e.g. \citealp{Prieto_2008, Muratov_2010, Choksi_2018}, though \citealp{Carlberg_2018} have found values nearer unity), where GCs with smaller apocentric radii are preferentially disrupted into streams.
+Such a preferential removal of GCs would only exacerbate the tension with the observed distribution.

 The compact distribution of GCs around the MW has been highlighted before as a hint for an earlier reionization time in our Galaxy \citep[$z\sim 15$, see ][]{Bekki_2005}, which could be a sign of patchy reionization.
 In fact numerical simulations have shown that larger halos and clusters are believed to reionize earlier due to the UV emission from their progenitors \citep{Alvarez_2009, Li_2014} and partial evidence for this is also found in observations \citep{Spitler_2012}.
 A higher than average redshift of reionization for the MW seems preferred not only from their GC distribution but would also help alleviate the missing satellite problem in the Local Group \citep{Busha_2010, Li_2014}.
 However, we notice that the MW or even M31 in Fig.~\ref{fig:halfrad} are not far from the average of external galaxies with the same mass, and therefore GC formation models should be able to account for this rather compact GC distribution without invoking particular outliers in the reionization history.
 Based on our results, current measurements for half number radius of metal poor GCs suggest that about half and up to $60\%$ of GCs in MW-like objects could have been formed in early-collapsed halos at high redshift.
 In what follows, we study their expected kinematics.